HEADLINE SPONSOR

 Shammi Rahman

 With over 20 years of experience in leadership, teaching, and leading religious education, Shammi is now a distinguished Equality, Diversity, and Inclusion (EDI) consultant, advisor, and keynote speaker at HFL Education.
 She supports schools to address racial inequalities and improve outcomes for Black, Asian and ethnically minoritised pupils and staff.
-She has skills in teaching, project management, and research that enable her to collaborate with diverse stakeholders and deliver effective solutions.

-She is an Advisory Board member for the Children’s Commissioner for England and a leader in other organisations that align with her mission and expertise in promoting inclusion in education and the wider community.
 As Vice President for MK Community Foundation, she supports local charities and community groups to tackle social issues and improve lives.
 Shammi’s publications, awards, and credentials demonstrate her impact and influence in her field.
 Shammi is motivated by the vision of creating a more inclusive, respectful, and compassionate world for all.

 Judge Image